Resident fury as bike hangars appear on Thamesfield streets without warning

 Bike hangar on Disraeli Road

-An early bike hangar on Disraeli Road Local resident Mick Stone has warned council officials it blocks a line of sight
+An early bike hangar on Disraeli Road.
+Local resident Mick Stone has warned council officials it blocks a line-of-sight.

 Borneo Street: one account from the council, one from the residents